m3g/ComplexMixtures.jl/docs/src/options.md

 results = mddf(trajectory,options)
 ```

-### Most common options that the user might want to control are:
+### Common options that the user might want to set:

 `firstframe`: Integer, first frame of the trajectory to be considered.